2020 Nickel Value Checker: Errors List, “D”, “S”, “W” & “P” Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Market activity chart shows the ongoing demand of this type across recent months.
+The market activity chart below shows ongoing demand for this issue across recent months.

 Market Activity: 2020-S DCAM Nickel